w3c/wcag-act-rules/content/index.md

 ## Other Proposed ACT Rules

 These ACT Rules are **not** required for conformance to WCAG.
-They are part of various other accessibility standards and best practices, such as [WAI-ARIA](https://www.w3.org/TR/wai-aria/) and [Techniques for WCAG 2](https://www.w3.org/WAI/WCAG21/Techniques/).
-These rules will be considered for approval once they are fully implemented in at least one evaluation tool or methodology.
+They are part of various other accessibility standards and best practices, such as [WAI-ARIA {% include_cached icon.html name="different-view" %}](https://www.w3.org/TR/wai-aria/) and [Techniques for WCAG 2 {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/WCAG21/Techniques/).
+These rules will be considered for approval once they are fully implemented in at least one test tool or methodology.

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}